Cosmian/kms/documentation/docs/encrypting_and_decrypting_at_scale.md

 `--key-encryption-algorithm` and `--data-encryption-algorithm`.

-Say, the KMS holds a 256-bit AES KEK (key encryption key) with the ID `43d28ec7-7438-4d2c-a1a0-00379fa4fe5d` and you want to client-side encrypt a file `impage.png` with AES-GCM encryption, the ephemeral KEK key being wrapped with RFC5649 (a.k.a.
-NIST keywrap):
+Say, the KMS holds a 256-bit AES KEK (key encryption key) with the ID `43d28ec7-7438-4d2c-a1a0-00379fa4fe5d` and you want to client-side encrypt a file `image.png` with AES-GCM encryption, the ephemeral KEK key being wrapped with RFC5649 (a.k.a.
+NIST key wrap):

 ```bash
 ckms sym encrypt \